nightwatch-seo/nightwatch-docs-rendered/README.md

 - `TARGET_URL` (required): The URL of the website to crawl and render
 - `MAX_PAGES` (optional): Maximum number of pages to crawl (default: 100)
+- `DOWNLOAD_EXTERNAL` (optional): Set to 'true' to download external resources like CSS, JavaScript, and images for offline use (default: false)

 ### Adding Custom Assets